 Looking for ways to help your older munchkin move on?
 If your child is two or older, it’s an urgent task to wean them off using pacifiers.
 These hints might make the chore easier.

-- Track their progress, rewarding successes verbally and tangibly: When kids decide not to use their pacifier, take note of it, and give them encouragement.
+- Track their progress and reward successes verbally and tangibly.
+When kids decide not to use their pacifier, take note of it, and give them encouragement.
 Be prepared to notice every instance of the desired new behavior.
 Catch them doing good, and reward them with your attention.

 Pacifier use can be very helpful for parents by getting their babies through some difficult times like teething and other discomforts.
 Thanks to the benefit of science and historical hindsight, we are better able to use these tools safely.
 Knowledge about the process of infant soothing is both beneficial to our babies and helps avoid future problems.